 Drilling automation is a fast emerging technology that is now recognized as a game changer in oil and gas drilling operations.
 This Drilling Systems Automation Roadmap Industry Initiative, launched in 2013 as an all volunteer organization, is creating a Drilling Automation Roadmap to communicate the current state and expected development of Drilling Systems Automation (DSA) through 2025.

-The time has come for such a road map as corroborated by the DNV Technology Outlook 2015 which stated under Oil and Gas: Automated drilling technology is expected to reduce drilling time and cost by 30-50% compared with a conventional rig.
+The time has come for such a drilling automation roadmap as corroborated by the DNV Technology Outlook 2015 which stated under Oil and Gas: ‘automated drilling technology is expected to reduce drilling time and cost by 30-50% compared with a conventional rig.
 This will make more wells economically feasible, enabling drilling of smaller targets and adding a higher number of infill production wells.
-The implications of automation will be felt throughout the performance of drilling operations, as automated rigs will change the roles of the different parties involved: rig owner, service companies, and the operator.
+The implications of automation will be felt throughout the performance of drilling operations, as automated rigs will change the roles of the different parties involved: rig owner, service companies, and the operator.’